 Sushi-Go takes place in the fast-paced world of a sushi chef, you must be the most creative and the fastest of all to be the best!
 The game comes in a cute tin and plays two to five players.

-Players start with cards in their hand based on the number of players, and select one card to play before passing the rest of their cards to the next player to choose from!
-The game plays in 3 rounds, where all but dessert cards are cleared from the table and scored at the end.
+Players start with cards in their hand based on the number of players.
+Then select one card to play before passing the rest of their cards to the next player to choose from!
+The game plays in 3 rounds.
 The strategy of the game lies in making the most of the cards passed to you, while trying to stop opponents from making the combinations they need to maximize points.
 The most interesting dynamic of this game is the chopsticks.
 They are played in one round, and used on a subsequent turn to play two cards at once from the current hand.
 The chopsticks get passed on to be used by someone else.

 Sushi Go! is a fun game to play with anyone, and it is a light streamlined game that is a perfect first card drafting game.